amirongit/notecode/elasticsearchInAction.md

     }
     ```
 - fetches documents whose value of "field" equals to "value"
-- "value" is compared against each single token without getting analyzed
 ### The Terms Query
 - terms query object
     ```